Mount Mulligan, Queensland: History

 The conglomerate and sandstone mountain range is known to local Djungan people as Ngarrabullgan.
 The Djungan people began living on the mountain about 40,000 years ago but ceased to camp on the range about 600 years ago.
 The range was named Mount Mulligan after prospector James Venture Mulligan by his colleagues in their 1874 exploration expedition searching the Hodgkinson River for gold.
 The name Mount Mulligan was later given to the town that grew in the shadows of the range's escarpment.

 The town's coal was mined from shafts dug into a Permian layer within the cliff face or escarpment of a large 18 km x 6.5 km free-standing conglomerate and sandstone massif (rising up to 400 metres above the township).
-It was a coal mining town from 1910 until 19 September 1921 when an underground explosion killed 75 miners (all the miners in the town).
-The mine closed, but reopened in 1923 and continued in production until 1957 when a hydro-electric scheme eliminated the need for the coal.
+It was a coal mining town from 1910 until 19 September 1921 when an underground explosion killed 75 miners (all of the miners in the mine including those near the entrance).
+The mine closed, but reopened in 1922 and continued in production until 1957 when a hydro-electric scheme eliminated the need for the coal.

 Mount Mulligan Post Office opened by July 1914 (a receiving office had been open from 1907) and closed in 1959.
 A Mount Mulligan Rail Post Office was open between 1916 and 1920.

 The Chillagoe railway connected Mount Mulligan with Dimbulah.
 It opened on 7 April 1915 and was officially closed in January 1958.